-How to get there: Metro Lesseps (L3) or Bus 24 (Direction El Carmel) to Trav de Dalt
+Getting there: Metro Lesseps (L3) or bus 24 (direction El Carmel) to Trav de Dalt.

 Besides the famous Sagrada Família, Park Güell (pronounced: Park Guh-ey) is probably the main attraction of Barcelona.
-Both of them have the same architect: Antoni Gaudí.
-He created Park Güell (Spanish: Parque Güell) between 1900 and 1914 after he got inspired by English Gardens he saw while traveling.
+Did you know that both of them have the same architect?
+It’s the “Barcelona Architect” Antoni Gaudí.
+He created Park Güell (Spanish: Parque Güell) between 1900 and 1914 after being inspired by English Gardens he saw while traveling abroad.

 Bunkers del Carmel

-Opening Times: Public place, can be visited anytime
+Opening hours Bunkers: Public place, can be visited anytime

-There is one spot in Barcelona where I take all of my visitors, whether it is Couchsufers, friends or family: Los Bunkers del Carmel.
+There is one spot in Barcelona where I take all of my visitors, whether it is Couchsufers, friends, or family: Los Bunkers del Carmel.
 One of my absolute favorite spots in Barcelona.
-The Bunkers are located way above the roofs of Barcelona and therefore, you have a perfect 360-degree Panorama view of Barcelona from up there.
+The Bunkers are located way above the roofs of Barcelona.
+Therefore, you have a perfect 360-degree Panorama view of Barcelona from up there.
 But just have a look yourself in my video…

-During the Spanish Civil War, an air-raid shelter has been built here in 1937.
-It was the perfect place, as from here you could see the attacker coming from every direction since you have a good view over the whole city.
+During the Spanish Civil War, they built an air-raid shelter here in 1937.
+It was the perfect place, as from here, you could see the attacker coming from every direction since you have a good view of the whole city.

 Still today, you can have a look at this air-raid shelter free of charge.

-Even though the Bunkers of Carmel are not that unknown anymore as they have been some years back, they are still not as crowded as other tourist attractions and viewpoints in Barcelona and therefore still kind of an insider-tip.
+Even though the Bunkers of Carmel are not as unknown anymore as they were some years back, they are still not as crowded as other tourist attractions and viewpoints in Barcelona and, therefore, still kind of an insider tip.

 The Sagrada Família

-The constructions of this popular building have already started back in 1882 and still haven’t been finished up to present time.
-While the constructions have been rather slow until some years ago, you can tell that the building is being developed much faster now and it is hard to see the Sagrada Família without any cranes or construction workers.
-For the 100th anniversary of the death of Gaudí, the Sagrada Família is planned to be finally finished.
-That would be in the year 2026.
+The construction of this popular building started in 1882 and still hasn’t been finished up to the present time.
+While the constructions were rather slow until some years ago, you can tell that the building is being developed much faster now, and it is hard to see the Sagrada Família without any cranes or construction workers.

-Restaurant tip around Sagrada Família: El Felino – Italienisches Restaurant
+Restaurant tip around Sagrada Família: El Felino – Italian Restaurant

 The pizza here is simply amazing!